Contemporary folk music: Definitions

 Definitions of "contemporary folk music" are generally vague and variable.
-Here, it is taken to mean all music that is called folk that is not traditional folk music, a set of genres that began with and then evolved from the folk revival of the mid-20th century.
-According to Hugh Blumenfeld, for the American folk scene:
+Here, it is taken to mean all music that is called folk that is not traditional folk music, but rather, a set of genres that began with and then evolved from the folk revival of the mid-20th century.
+According to musician and singer-songwriter Hugh Blumenfeld, for the American folk scene, "it's not just about the music.
+The definitions are political, social, and economic as well as aesthetic.
+But if it can't be defined, we can at least describe what people who consider themselves folk music fans generally listen to."
+Though he considers folk music to be difficult to define, Blumenfeld lists some observed consistencies: